-Generally, you will be considered self employed if you are a freelancer, independent contractor, or own your own business.
-So someone who works as a hairdresser is considered self-employed if she has her own hair salon.
+Before you bring a legal claim, you should understand the difference between an employee and an individual who is self-employed.
+Generally, you will be considered self-employed if you are a freelancer, independent contractor, or own your own business.
+For example, someone who works as a hairdresser is considered self-employed if they have their own hair salon.

 Proving Lost Self-Employment Income